sidakdhingra25/crux-marketplace/MIGRATION_GUIDE.md

-# Migration Guide: Neon to Xata Lite with Drizzle ORM
+# Migration Guide: Xata Lite with Drizzle ORM

 ## 🎯 What We've Accomplished